on April 29, 2019 (last modified on May 12, 2022) • 13 minute read

 We asked salespeople which sources drive the most phone calls for your business, and they overwhelmingly ranked referrals as the most effective.

-We also asked those respondents which type of lead source led to the highest close rates.
+We also asked those respondents which type of lead source led to the highest close rates based on data from their sales dashboards.
 It’s no surprise that nearly 73% said inbound calls result in a better close rate.

 That’s why several of the salespeople we spoke with recommended optimizing the web pages and content that send inbound calls your way.